Hinge-Proximal Stochastic Gradient Methods for Convex Optimization with Functional Constraints

 Since $\gamma_t$ is chosen to be sufficiently large, $\y_t$ is also a solution to \eqref{zsproblem} and $[g_{j_t}(\y_t)]_+ = [g_{j_t}(\x_\star)]_+ = 0$.
 Hence, using the convexity of $h$ and rearranging \eqref{nthm-proof1}, we obtain

 where we have indicated the different summands by $T_1, T_2, T_3$, and $T_4$.
 We now take expectation and bound the different terms separately.
-We note that $T_1$ can be bounded using \eqref{xcoco} as in \eqref{hps-t1}, $\E{T_2} = 0$, and $\E{T_3}$ can be bounded using \eqref{fvar} as \col{ } For bounding $\E{T_4}$, we introduce $\pi_{\cX}(\x_t)$ and use the optimality condition of \eqref{mainProb} to obtain
+We note that $T_1$ can be bounded using \col{Assumption \ref{sc}} as in \eqref{hps-t1}, $\E{T_2} = 0$, and $\E{T_3}$ can be bounded using \eqref{fvar} as \col{ } For bounding $\E{T_4}$, we introduce $\pi_{\cX}(\x_t)$ and use the optimality condition of \eqref{mainProb} to obtain